scala/scala-jenkins-infra/automationPending.md

 ### How to automate
 Update chef vault "worker-publish" / "gnupg" items "pubring-base64", "secring-base64" with new content, as found on the worker.

+## Alternate JDK installation

+Jason installed, or plans to install, Graal, Java 9 and J9 JDKs on the behemoth-workers to support.
+I'll add a transcript here when I next update them.